Battle Spirits: Saikyou Ginga Ultimate Zero: Characters

-The boss of the Guild.
+The main antagonist of the series and boss of the Guild.
 He wears a visor that covers his eyes and usually speaks through a monitor.
 Miroku wants the Ultimate Battle Spirits for unknown reasons and has the Guild chase after it.
 He claims to know all things that happen in space, including Rei's past.
 He holds Kiriga's memories and uses it to control him.
 After having Kiriga retrieve the Reverse Galaxy Documents, he summons Rukinos and later Denebola from another dimension.
-It is revealed that he was a former friend of Rei and Kiriga, who left them thinking that he was bringing them down.
+It is revealed that he was a former friend and travelling companion of Rei and Kiriga, who left them thinking that he was bringing them down.
 In the midst of despair, he accepted Nakes' power and his eyes became blue, purple and white on the left, and green, red, and yellow on the right.
 Miroku wants everything in the universe and works with Nakes to achieve this.

-The Galaxy Triumvirate (銀河三羽がらす, Ginga Sanbagarasu) is a group within the Guild that constantly chases after The Number One Star Ship for the Space Compass.
+The Galaxy Triumvirate (銀河三羽がらす, Ginga Sanbagarasu) is a recurring antagonistic group within the Guild that constantly chases after The Number One Star Ship for the Space Compass.
 The group has to date never won a battle against Rei, despite having collectively battled him nearly 20 times.
 They are former theater performers from Planet ASAKUSA.
-They serve under Rukinos and Denebola after their respective appearances.
+They serve under Rukinos and Denebola, and finally Miroku personally after their respective appearances.
+The group usually provides comic relief within the series.